Romo55s/MH-Automotriz-Auditoria/README.md

 For support and questions:
 - Create an issue in the repository
 - Check the Auth0 documentation for authentication issues
-- Review the Google Sheets API documentation for integration help
+- Review the browser console for any errors

 ## 🔮 Future Enhancements

+- [ ] Google Sheets integration for data export
+- [ ] REPUVE integration for vehicle data
 - [ ] Offline support with local storage
 - [ ] Multiple barcode format support
-- [ ] Advanced photo editing
+- [ ] Advanced photo editing capabilities
-- [ ] Real-time collaboration
+- [ ] Real-time collaboration features
 - [ ] Mobile app version
 - [ ] Advanced analytics dashboard
 - [ ] Integration with other inventory systems

 ---

-**Note**: This is a frontend application.
-The Google Sheets integration and REPUVE data retrieval require backend implementation or serverless functions.
+**Note**: This is a frontend application focused on barcode scanning and inventory management.
+The app is production-ready for basic inventory scanning operations.